acjh13/acjh13.github.io/README.md

 # acjh13.github.io

-My GitHub Pages repository, that is being used as a personal site which houses my Portfolio, notable Projects and a Blogging platform.
+My GitHub Pages repository, that is being used as a personal site which houses my Portfolio of notable Projects, Resume and Blog posts.

 Currently a Work-In-Progress.